a-dridi/Linux-Server-Update-Script/README.md

 An executable shell script to automatically update your Ubuntu or Debian server with the latest packages and patches.
 This script can be run as a cronjob too.
 It sends you information about your update procedure and if it failed or succeded.
 Needs ROOT privileges.

+Caution: You may need to intervene on the server yourself if problems occured during the upgrade procedure.

 ## Prerequisites
 To run this script the following packages are needed:
 * mktemp